 - 10. ORGANIC MINE COUNTERMEASURES SYSTEMS.
-The Navy proposes to accommodate operations of MH-60S helicopters, surface ships, and submarines equipped with new Organic Mine Countermeasures systems in the Jacksonville Range Complex.
+The Navy proposes to accommodate operations of MH-60S the Jacksonville Range Complex.
 This would entail some changes in tactics, techniques, and procedures from current mine warfare training.
 "Organic" refers to the concept of embedding mine warfare capability into the strike group rather than as an external capability of specialized ships and aircraft, only brought in on an as-needed basis.
 The Navy plans to configure 51 of the 102 MH-60Ss eventually home based at Naval Station Norfolk with Organic Mine Countermeasures capability.
-These systems include: - Towed mine-hunting sonar (AN/AQS-20A); - Towed magnetic influence and acoustic, mine-sweeping body (OASIS); - Airborne mine-hunting laser (ALMDS); - Submerged mine-neutralization, self-propelled devices using explosive charges (Airborne Mine Neutralization System); and
+These systems include: - Towed mine-hunting sonar (AN/AQS-20A); - Towed magnetic influence and acoustic, mine-sweeping body (OASIS);

-Airborne, mine-neutralization ordnance (designated A/AWS-2 and abbreviated as RAMICS in Navy documents).
+- Airborne mine-hunting laser (ALMDS); - Submerged mine-neutralization, self-propelled devices using explosive charges (Airborne Mine Neutralization System); and - Airborne, mine-neutralization ordnance (designated A/AWS-2 and abbreviated as RAMICS in Navy documents).